Michigan Traffic Lawyers

 - No Michigan driver’s license in your possession when stopped

 - No proof of registration

 Whatever the citation, you can either plead guilty, admit guilt with an explanation, pay the ticket, and accept the points, or you may choose to contest the citation in court.
 Most traffic violations are addressed in District Court.
 However, misdemeanor and felony traffic violations are routed through the Criminal Court division.

-The Friedman Law Firm can advise you on the best course of action to reduce the points on your record, defeat charges, save money and time.
-Call 248-932-0900 today – or use our free consultation form – for assistance with your Michigan traffic offense.
+The attorneys of the Friedman Law Firm can advise you on the best course of action to reduce the points on your record, defeat charges, save money and time.
+Call 248-932-0900 today – or use our no-cost consultation form – for assistance with your Michigan traffic offense.